 How To Delete Tinder

 Whether you’ve found true love or just got bored, the “delete my account” feature of the app is one of the best things they ever did.
-Here’s the thing you need to know about Tinder: just because you uninstall the app, doesn’t mean you’ve expunged your digital pick-up paw-prints, which can make things tricky in a few months time when your new flame’s spinster bestie sees you’re mug while she’s having a flick.
+Here’s the thing you need to know about Tinder: just because you uninstall the app, doesn’t mean you’ve expunged your digital pick-up paw-prints, which can make things tricky in a few months time when your new flame’s spinster bestie sees your mug while she’s having a flick.
 You’ll need to go to the little cog-shaped setting button in your own profile page, scroll to the bottom and hit “delete account”.
 Deleting your account means that you’ll lose all of your matches as well as your profile, but you also have the option of “pausing” your account.
 It’s kinda the same thing, but with the added advantage of being able to re-download and re-activate whenever you like – in case you’re not completely sold on the new missus yet, or even just need a break from Tinder (and amen to that).

-Also, if you got suckered in to paying for the premium subscription, you’ll need to log into the App Store or Play Store to change your settings there so your account stops getting charged.
+Also, if you got suckered into paying for the premium subscription, you’ll need to log into the App Store or Play Store to change your settings there so your account stops getting charged.
 Mucho importante.

-And congratulations, you’ve made it – maybe it won’t be true love, maybe it will – but with the above sage advice you’ll be better prepared for a happier time having a flick and find your matches increase by the bucketload*.
+And congratulations, you’ve made it – maybe it won’t be true love, maybe it will – but with the above sage advice, you’ll be better prepared for a happier time having a flick and find your matches increase by the bucketload*.

 *In no way guaranteed.